precice/vm/README.md

 1. Get a Virtual Machine provider, such as [VirtualBox](https://www.virtualbox.org/)
 2. Get [Vagrant](https://www.vagrantup.com/)
-3. Change to the directory of the platform you want (e.g. `cd preCICE-Ubuntu-20.04`)
-4. Start with `vagrant up`
+3. Start with `vagrant up`
-5. After the provisioning finishes, restart the machine with `vagrant reload` to get a full GUI
+4. After the provisioning finishes, restart the machine with `vagrant reload` to get a full GUI

+You can afterwards also see and manage the produced VM in VirtualBox.

+A few things you may need:
+- The username and password are `vagrant`/`vagrant`
+- The keyboard layout is US English (QWERTY).
+You can change this in [`install-basics.sh`](./install-basics.sh) or through the keyboard setting shortcut on `~/Desktop`.
+- Find scripts to install additional software on `~/Desktop/shared`.

 ### What else can I do?